Table of Contents

 The fermentation process used to extract the oil is such a gentle method that it shields the natural antioxidants.
 View the scientific discussion about the natural antioxidants Polyphenols.

-Vitamin E in Cod Liver Oil
+Learn About Vitamin E in Cod Liver Oil

 Learn exactly how natural vitamin E ends up in our Fermented Cod Liver Oil by reading our blog post Did You Know That There is Naturally Occurring Vitamin E in Cod Liver Oil?.

-Short video featuring Claire Wetzel introducing Fermented Cod Liver Oil.
+Short videos about Fermented Cod Liver Oil.

 Frequently Asked Questions

-- Is Fermented Cod Liver Oil rancid?
+- How is Fermented Cod Liver Oil made?

 - Why do some children have red lip/spots after taking the Fermented Cod Liver Oil – Cinnamon Tingle?